manifoldfinance/documentation/docs/dev-example.md

    order1 goes to the relayer in the signed order.
 2. They lose 5% in slippage as our real user does.

-## Engine
+## Transaction Engine

-YCabal uses a batch auction-based matching engine to execute orders.
+The OpenMEV Engine uses a batch auction-based matching engine to execute orders.
 Batch auctions were chosen to reduce the impact of frontrunning on the exchange.

 1. All orders for the given market are collected.